zealscott/SynMeter/README.md

 ## :book: Customize your own synthesizer
-One advantage of SynMeter is to provide a easiest way to add new synthesis algorithms, three steps are needed:
+One advantage of SynMeter is to provide the easiest way to add new synthesis algorithms, three steps are needed:
 1. Write new synthesis code in modularity into `./synthesizer/my_synthesiszer`
 2. Create a base configuration in `./exp/base_config`.
-3. Create a calling python function in `./synthesizer`, which contain three function: `train`, `sample`, and `tune`.
+3. Create a calling python function in `./synthesizer`, which contain three functions: `train`, `sample`, and `tune`.

 Then, you are free to tune, run and test the new synthesizer!